Is your app not producing as much ad revenue as you think it should?

 This is a very basic issue, but one well worth raising.
 There are a LOT of different ways to monetize an app.
 Running ads is one of the easier methods to set up, but it's definitely not always the most lucrative.
 This is particularly true if you have a very small user base.
 Take the time to explore all your options before running ads.

 There are a couple tiers and several different types of competitors to AdMob.

 In terms of tiers, I think of the market as dominated by AdMob and MoPub.
 Those are the exchanges that are owned by huge public companies (Google and Twitter, respectively) and they have a very deep well of demand.
 Even if you don't use either of them as your SSP, you should be tapping into their demand through mediation.
 Those two are tier one, all else is tier two.

 In terms of types of competitors, there are some that are focused primarily on video or native ads.
 There are also some who focus on serving gaming apps and others that don't own an exchange and focus on mediation.
 We'll explore all these below.

 Alternatives to AdMob

-MoPub is the other industry-leading SSP option.
-It was an early entrant in the space and it was acquired a few years ago by Twitter.
+MoPub is the another industry-leading SSP option.
+It was an early entrant in the space and it was acquired several years ago by Twitter.
 Since then it has continued to develop and it runs one of the largest exchanges for mobile app inventory, tapping into the advertiser base of Twitter.